Gigia the cat at Venice Carnival

 Best for: Value + quality, welcoming staff, relaxed atmosphere

-Apartment vs Hotel: What Works Best with a Cat?
+Apartment vs Hotel: What Works Best?

 🏨 Hotels